QR Codes in Marketing: Custom Design Guide

 Before printing thousand-copy batches of your custom QR codes on physical banners, packaging, or cards:

 - Export High-Resolution: Always generate your QR codes at high dimensions (like 1000px) or SVG formats to prevent blurring or pixelation when printed.
+PDF vector is ideal for professional print shops.

 - Real-World Lighting Tests: Scan your mockups under low-light or high-glare environments to ensure consumer devices can process the code reliably.